 We eventually settled on three options for the living area that were all warm grays and then three options for blue-greens in the kitchen and dining area.
 We discussed painting the cabinets ivory to better coordinate with the cottage style the client prefers.

 The following colors are my stand-by, slightly warm, light gray paint choices and my starting point in just about any room where I know I’m not doing a color or a beige.

 Agreeable Gray by Sherwin Williams is definitely one of my top favorite colors for walls.
 It’s a warm stony color right in between true gray and beige.
 The undertone of the color leans more towards yellow-orange than toward green.
 Agreeable Gray is a good stand-in for Benjamin Moore’s Revere Pewter if your painter prefers Sherwin-Williams paint and you are worried about getting a good match.

 Benjamin Moore Revere Pewter HC-172

 I know that Revere Pewter has been and remains very popular with designers and decorators and with good reason.
-This is my top contender for my client’s living room because it paired nicely with the stone in her fireplace.
-It’s got a little more pigment in it than the Sherwin-Williams light grays (second swatch down on the strip) and has a more yellow-green undertone.
+It has a little more pigment in it than the Sherwin-Williams light grays (second swatch down on the strip) and has a more yellow-green undertone.
 At our 2018 award winning Home Show Expo home, we used Revere Pewter throughout much of the main level including the home office and kitchen pictured below.